 Migrating to another country can sound daunting, but Nurses4America are here to help you every step of the way.
 We work very closely with our American employers to ensure that our nurses are given full support throughout the immigration process.
 Our jobs benefits include free travel to America, housing and up to USD$2500 relocation allowance and an initial orientation program.
 During the first weeks of your arrival in the USA, representatives will provide you help and support setting up your new life, including driving licenses, bank accounts, and accommodation.

 To help you with the costs of moving to the USA, you will be granted up to USD$2500 relocation allowance.
 You can use these funds to assist you in the relocation of your possessions such as furniture, electronic equipment, and other such property.

 Our employers understand that you will want help getting started when you arrive in America; so you will be granted up to USD$1500 to help you with your initial couple of months of living expenses, such as rent.
 If necessarily, you will be offered temporary housing by our employers, but they want to be sure that the moving process is as stress free as possible.
 Therefore they will work with you to ensure you find a home you and your family are happy to call your own.

 During the move into your new home, you will naturally require utilities such as electricity, gas, the internet, and cable.
-Our employers will once again be on hand to provide advice on the best deals and suggestions for your local area or state.
+Our employers will once again be on hand to provide advice on the best deals and companies for your local area or state.

 Social Security Number

 Just like any US resident, you will be required to obtain an SSN (Social Security Number) upon your arrival in America.
-A Social Security Number is critical, and without an SSN you will not be able to obtain driving licenses, insurance or complete almost any formal paperwork.
+A Social Security Number is critical, and without an SSN you will be unable to obtain driving licenses, insurance or complete almost any formal paperwork.